How To Manage Religious Holiday Entitlement

 Yom Kippur – Day of Atonement, a sombre holiday for repentance (27th-28th September 2020).

 Rosh Hashanah – Jewish New Year (18th-20th Sept 2020)

 NB.
 It is important to note that many of these holidays will fall on different dates on different years.

 How Time off for Religious Reasons can Impact Payroll

 The payroll process often poses many different complications and hurdles at the best of times, before tackling the implications of religious leave.
 It is important that international companies with a multicultural staff give thought to how they will deal with requests for time off, and whether this will impact on employees’ pay and/or pay dates.
 For example, this is especially relevant when companies bring December’s pay forward because of Christmas – while appreciated by some, this could be inconvenient for others.

 Why Time off for Religious Observance might affect HR

 Similarly, HR teams need to be aware of potential holiday requests and how they will be dealt with, especially when there are crossovers such as with Christmas and Hanukkah in some years.
 It is important that employers show equal respect and understanding for employees of all different religions, and not show favour to certain groups in the way of time off for religious leave.

-Advice and expertise is available at FMP Global, for any companies that are finding religious holidays to be a specific challenge in their HR and Payroll teams.
+Advice and expertise is available at IRIS FMP, for any companies that are finding religious holidays to be a specific challenge in their HR and Payroll teams.
 Find more information about national holidays in different countries with our in-country guides, or contact us to find out how we can help.